-2.16.1 Disclosure Requirement
+2.24.1 Conflict of Interest Disclosure Requirement

 State law and federal law require that faculty members fully disclose personal financial interests that present a potential conflict of interest with one's university responsibilities.
 Involvement with external activities, such as consulting or outside employment, or financial relationships with external entities related to one's professional responsibilities must be approved in advance.
 All employees (or their immediate family members) who have a private company (or personal ownership interest meeting or exceeding state limitations) that wishes to do business with Virginia Tech must disclose this financial interest annually.
 All investigators (or their immediate family members) who own or have ownership interest in a private business that would reasonably appear to be related to their institutional responsibilities must disclose that financial interest and have it evaluated for potential conflicts of interest or commitment, whether or not that company intends to do business with Virginia Tech.
 A renewal application must be filed annually for those approved activities that extend beyond one year.
-When a conflict management plan is required by the circumstances, full and immediate compliance is essential to assure the integrity of university-sponsored research, teaching, outreach, and administrative activities.
-University officials, not the faculty member, ultimately determine whether a reported financial interest constitutes a conflict and whether an award can be accepted or must be declined given the possible unresolved issues.
+When a conflict management plan is required by the circumstances, full and immediate compliance is essential to assure the faculty member, ultimately determine whether a reported financial interest constitutes a conflict and whether an award can be accepted or must be declined given the possible unresolved issues.

-2.16.2 Training Requirement
+2.24.2 Conflict of Interest Training Requirement